Gender equality is good for everyone — women, men, boys, girls and people who are gender-diverse.

 In Australia, one in three women experience men’s violence.
 Men also experience men’s violence and other negative impacts on their lives — including mental illness and suicide — due to rigid gender ideas about what it means to ‘be a man’.

-In a more gender equitable society, women, men and others could:
+In a more gender equitable society, women, men and people of all genders could:

 - live their lives free from the men’s violence, and the threat of it